Magnetization density distribution of Sr$_2$IrO$_4$: Deviation from a local $j_\text{eff}=1/2$ picture

 The magnetic moments of Ir ions are confined in the $ab$-plane and track the staggered octahedral rotation in an $-++-$ sequence along the $c$-axis in the unit cell~\cite{ye2013}.
-Owing to this canted AFM structure, each IrO$_2$ layer has a weak ferromagnetic (WFM) moment along the principal crystallographic axis in the $ab$-plane.
-At zero magnetic field, this WFM is compensated due to the $-++-$ stacking sequence whereas, in a magnetic field higher than $H_c\approx0.3$~T~applied in the ab plane~\cite{kim2008,ye2013}, a net homogeneous WFM moment appears in the plane (inset of Fig.~\ref{fig:mag}b).
-Remarkadly, this WFM moment follows the direction of applied magnetic field in the $ab$-plane~\cite{fruchter2016,nauman2017} and attains a saturation value of $\approx$0.08$\mu_\text{B}$/Ir in the field of 1~T~\cite{fruchter2016}.
-Therefore, the WFM moment does not interlock with the rotation of IrO$_6$ octahedra \cite{porras2019} in contrast with the AFM staggered moment.
+Owing to this canted AFM structure, each IrO$_2$ layer has a weak ferromagnetic (WFM) moment along the principal crystallographic axis in the $ab$-plane at zero magnetic field.
+This WFM is compensated due to the $-++-$ stacking sequence whereas, in a magnetic field higher than $H_c\approx0.3$~T~applied in the $ab$-plane~\cite{kim2008,ye2013}, a net homogeneous WFM moment appears in the plane (inset of Fig.~\ref{fig:mag}b) above the metamagnetic transition.
+Remarkably, this WFM moment follows the direction of applied magnetic field in the $ab$-plane~\cite{fruchter2016,nauman2017,porras2019} and attains a saturation value of $\approx$0.08$\mu_\text{B}$/Ir in the field of 1~T~\cite{fruchter2016}.
+In the current experiment, a uniform magnetic field ($H$) up to 5~T has been applied along the vertical direction (Fig.~\ref{fig:setup}a).
+The IrO$_6$ octahedral rotation generates two additional magnetic terms in the simple Heisenberg-type Hamiltonian \cite{porras2019}: $J_z$ and Dzyaloshinskii-Moriya terms, which restrict the angle between adjacent pseudospins to $\pi+2\alpha$ with the octahedral rotation angle $\alpha$~\cite{jackeli2009}.
+However, it does not break the in-plane rotational symmetry as the pseudospins are free to rotate in the plane while keeping the same canting angle between them (the situation is shown in the inset of Fig. \ref{fig:jeff}b for a field applied along the $[110]$ direction).
+Therefore, under the applied magnetic field, the WFM moment does not interlock with the rotation of IrO$_6$ octahedra in contrast with the AFM staggered moment at zero field.